sakatajay111/react-boilerplate/README.md

    - Webapack server

 How to run application.
+   - npm install
    - npm start
-   - Created dockerfile and docker compose file as well is you are would like to run through it.
+   - Created dockerfile and docker compose file as well in case you would like to run through it.
 Steps for running through docker
       - docker-compose build --no-cache
       - docker-compose up